Supakarnnn/sn-mcp-agent/README.md

 ```

-The application will be running at http://localhost:3000 (or another port if specified).
+*The application will be running at http://localhost:3000 (or another port if specified)*

 ---